 YUSU are set to 'incorporate' (transform from a charity to a charitable company), hold a referendum on constitutional change, and look into a potential name change.

 The sweeping reforms are set to get underway during the next couple of weeks, and reach their conclusion over the summer holidays.

 By incorporating, YUSU will change its legal framework to a model that protects the liability of its trustees.
 Under the current system, the board of trustees (of which YUSU President Millie Beach is head), are themselves liable for YUSU's finances, a situation which could deter potential trustees.
 Under the new system, personal financial liability would have a maximum limit of £1.

-YUSU’s charity number will change and staff will move their pensions and salary packages onto an incorporated structure, but will not in practice be changed.
-YUSU are also looking to update their constitution, by transforming it to a “memorandum with amendments” – a move intended to streamline and modernise the current constitution, making it more readable and navigable to students, while making no major practical changes.
+YUSU's charity number will change and staff will move their pensions and salary packages onto an incorporated structure, but there will be no major difference in practice.
+YUSU are also looking to update their constitution, by transforming it to a "memorandum with amendments" - a move intended to "streamline and modernise" the current constitution to make it more readable and navigable to students.
+Again, there will reportedly be no major practical changes.
 The move would see York following a trend set by other student unions, including Birmingham and KCL.
-Thirdly, YUSU are holding a consultation on a potential name change.
+Third and finally, YUSU are holding a consultation on a potential name change.

 Given that all constitutional changes have to be ratified by the student population, YUSU will be holding a referendum during Week 7 to approve the changes to name and constitution.
 The voting will correspond with YUSU Elections.